Poikilos/integratoredu/README.md

 * Clicking create account followed by "I have an account..." leaves both the New and login subpanels open (each is only closed by clicking again on the same button)
 * Don't know how to serve images (browser shows missing image symbol, and show image in new tab says "http://192.168.1.5/sign/users/profilepics/admin.jpg" where http://192.168.1.5/sign is a working reverse http proxy redirect that points to node running on 8080)
 * Exception on Logout if node instance has been restarted (probably no fix exists for this, but make sure user loses credentials when server restarts in case point of restarting was resolving security issues in code)
+* fix callback for yaml.write so it can be used, instead of yaml.writeSync and req.session.notice.

 ## Planned Features
 * [Employee Absence] Implement employee day off request page and page UAC